-Traditionally, a utility charges you for the power you use and the cost of delivering it to you.
+Ameren typically charges you for the power you use and the cost of delivering it to you.
 But you can choose another company to supply the power.

-If you choose another supplier, you still get a bill from ComEd-because the utility delivers the power to you and you still call the utility in case of a power outage.
+If you choose another supplier, you will continue to get a bill from Ameren for delivery, and you still call the utility in case of a power outage.
 But a different company and its price will be listed on the "supply" section of your bill.
-(See the other side of this guide.)

-Remember, ComEd's supply price is often the lowest option.
-It is illegal for ComEd to make a profit off of what it charges you for supply.
+Remember, Ameren's supply price is often the lowest option.
+It is illegal for Ameren to make a profit off of what it charges you for supply.
 Alternative suppliers, on the other hand, can charge whatever they want.

-ComEd's electricity price changes in June and October of each year as part of an electricity purchasing process overseen by the Illinois Power Agency.
-WARNING: In the current market, the regulated utility (ComEd) is probably your best choice.
+Ameren's electricity price changes in June and October of each year as part of an electricity purchasing process overseen by the Illinois Power Agency.

+WARNING:

+In the current market, the regulated utility (Ameren is probably your best choice.